BZ-Interactive/BZ-Godot-Physics/README.md

 ## Installation

-Simply add `PhysicsHelper.cs` to your Godot project folder.
+Simply add `PhysicsHelper.cs` to your Godot project, anywhere in your `res://` directory.

 ## Usage